magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ## Links

-External links are straight-forward and can be rendered as a linked caption or a pure URL.
+External links are straightforward:

 ```markdown
 [Adobe](https://www.adobe.com)
 ```

 ### Links to images

-To insert an image, place the image to assets sub-folder in the same section folder as the article, and use the following syntax to insert the image to your article:
+To insert an image, place the image to *assets* sub-folder in the same section folder as the article, and use the following syntax to insert the image to your article:

 ```markdown
 ![alt text](assets/image.png)
 ```

 ### Links to attached files
-You can upload .pdf and .zip files and add links to them in article, so that users can download the files.
+You can upload *.pdf* and *.zip* files and add links to them in article, so that users can download the files.

-To do so, place the files in the assets sub-folder in the same section folder as the article, and use the following syntax to insert the link to the file in your article:
+To do so, place the files in the *assets* sub-folder in the same section folder as the article, and use the following syntax to insert the link to the file in your article:

 ```
 [asset_title](assets/%file_name%).